Vishalghyv/Cold-Website/Description.md

 * A medium for new members to join
 * To give an overall idea about the club
-* A tracker of the progress of projects being done by the club
+* A tracker of the progress of projects taken up by the club

 * Services being offered by the club in fields such as basic programming, web dev, app development etc
 * Brief info about the members of the club, i.e the core committee members
 * Basic contact information for anyone to get in touch